sanjaikumarkaleeswaran/Mindwave/README.md

 - **Streak & Consistency Tracking** — monitor daily progress with current/best streaks and weekly calendar heatmaps.
 - **AI Habit Insights** — ask for a performance report; the AI analyzes your data to provide qualitative feedback and actionable weekly challenges.
 - **Table View by Default** — the habit tracker defaults to a scrollable table with sticky habit names, showing the last 7 days at a glance on desktop.
-- **Premium Mobile Cards** — mobile users automatically receive a highly optimized native-app experience, where scrolling tables are replaced by beautiful touch-friendly cards featuring 7-day mini-heatmaps and glowing completion effects.
+- **Premium Mobile Cards** — mobile users automatically receive a highly optimized native-app experience with touch-friendly cards featuring 7-day mini-heatmaps and glowing completion effects.

 ### ✍️ Intelligent Journaling
 - **Sentiment & Topic Analysis** — instant AI analysis on every entry that identifies your mood, key topics, and provides wellbeing suggestions.